Keryx: A Decentralized Protocol for Verifiable AI Inference

 A user broadcasts an AiRequest to the Keryx network:

-[max_tokens: 4 bytes LE] — maximum output length
+[max_tokens: 4 bytes LE] — maximum tokens to generate

 [prompt: variable] — UTF-8 encoded question

 The request is included in a block template by miners who detect it.
-Any miner with the corresponding model loaded will answer it.
+Only miners who have declared the corresponding model in their capability announcement (see §5.4.1) will answer it.

 AiResponse (subnetwork 0x04)

-[challenge_window_end: 8 bytes LE] — blue score when window closes
+[challenge_window_end: 8 bytes LE] — blue score at which the challenge window closes

 AiChallenge (subnetwork 0x05)